phodal/awesome-iot/README.md

 * **[RIOT ★ 748 ⧗ 1](https://github.com/RIOT-OS/RIOT)** - The friendly Operating System for the Internet of Things
 * [RT-Thread ★ 493 ⧗ 0](https://github.com/RT-Thread/rt-thread) - RT-Thread is an open source real-time operating system for embedded devices from China.
 * **[seL4 Microkernel ★ 1344 ⧗ 1](https://github.com/seL4/seL4)** - The world's first operating-system kernel with an end-to-end proof of implementation correctness and security enforcement is available as open source.
+* [Silk ★ 74 ⧗ 2](https://github.com/silklabs/silk) - is a free (as in free beer) firmware for a number of smartphones based on the open-source Android operating system with a nodejs layer on top of it that makes it possible to write programs and get access to hardware aspects using only simple JavaScript.
 * [Snappy Ubuntu Core](http://developer.ubuntu.com/en/snappy/) - Canonical, A new, transactionally updated Ubuntu for clouds and devices.
+* [TachyOS ★ 7 ⧗ 82](https://github.com/fritzprix/TachyOS) - is the RTOS based on microkernel architecture which includes only minimal components like thread / synchronization, memory management, inter-thread communication while supporting execution context / address space isolation(protection) and extensible modular interface.
 * **[TinyOS ★ 543 ⧗ 0](https://github.com/tinyos/tinyos-main)** - designed for low-power wireless devices, such as those used in sensor networks, ubiquitous computing, personal area networks, smart buildings, and smart meters.
 * [Zephyr ★ 12 ⧗ 5](https://github.com/cfriedt/zephyr) -  is a small, scalable real-time operating system for use on resource-constrained systems supporting multiple architectures.
-* [TachyOS](https://github.com/fritzprix/TachyOS) - is the RTOS based on microkernel architecture which includes only minimal components like thread / synchronization, memory management, inter-thread communication while supporting execution context / address space isolation(protection) and extensible modular interface.
-* [Silk](https://github.com/silklabs/silk) - is a free (as in free beer) firmware for a number of smartphones based on the open-source Android operating system with a nodejs layer on top of it that makes it possible to write programs and get access to hardware aspects using only simple JavaScript.

 ## Platform